 Since I love to eat hot foods in the summer and cold foods in the winter, it is only appropriate that I got an unquenchable craving to make these summer rolls the day it was 45 degrees F outside.

-I just needed these fresh, crunchy, crispy, light and refreshing vegetarian summer rolls.
+I just needed these fresh, crunchy, crispy, light and refreshing vegan spring rolls.

 I couldn’t explain.
 And luckily since I’m in charge of the meals around here I didn’t have to.